-• Preparation of Scope of Improvements/Work Proposal
+Preparation of Scope of Improvements/Work Proposal

 The scope of improvements is based on the property inspection report and will list all of the eligible improvements to be completed.
 The HRA will provide the Homeowner with copies of the scope of improvements.
 The scope will be prioritized based on the urgency of the repairs.
-The required repairs must be completed in the order reflected on the scope of improvements.
+The required repairs must be completed in order reflected on the scope of improvements.
+Once the mortgage agreement is signed the scope of work cannot be amended without approval from the HRA.